 Are you searching for website translation services?
 Well, you’re in luck!
-In this guide, we’re rounding up ten of the best website translation services that you can use to make your website multilingual.
+In this guide, we’re taking a look at exactly what’s needed when looking for a website translation service that you can use to make your website multilingual.
 Not just that, we’ll also show you what a typical website translation project looks like.

 Translating a website — key benefits